 The Access Token Cannot Be Intercepted and Decoded

-Allow your customers to upload files from their devices and social media via secure, responsive, and highly-customizable widget.
+Allow your customers to upload files from their devices and social media via a secure, responsive, and highly-customizable widget.